-When I stepped off the plane at 4pm, it was dark as midnight and -17C (1º F).
+Why on earth did I visit Stockholm in January?
+When I stepped off the plane at 4 pm, it was as dark as midnight and -17C (1º F).

-However, Sweden's freezing temperatures led me to something I often overlook: visiting museums and cultural exhibitions, instead of wandering a city's streets and hiking her nearby mountains.
+However, Sweden's freezing temperatures led me to something I often overlook: visiting museums and cultural exhibitions instead of wandering a city's streets and hiking the nearby mountains.

 By far, my favorite place in Stockholm was the Vasa Museum.
-The Vasa is a 17th-century warship that sank in the harbor a mile into her maiden voyage, due to poor design.
+The Vasa is a 17th-century warship that sank in the harbor a mile into her maiden voyage due to poor design.

 And the current view, after being underwater for 333 years:

-I spent over an hour just taking pictures of the ship from different angles.
-Besides housing this marvelous vessel, the museum also details what life was like for shipgoing Swedes of that period.
+I spent over an hour taking pictures of the ship from different angles.
+Besides housing this marvelous vessel, the museum details what life was like for ship-going Swedes of that period.

 After a sub-zero day spent walking between museums in beautiful Stockholm, I needed a drink.
-It was so cold there that frost “grew”? overnight, over a centimeter of frost!
+It was so cold there that frost “grew” overnight, over a centimeter of frost!

-For the rather expensive ~Euro 18 entry fee, I received a drink coupon and a wooly parka.
+For the rather expensive 18 euro entry fee, I received a drink coupon and a wooly parka.
 Check out the stylin' bar made entirely of ice!

 There's nothing quite like drinking a tasty vodka martini from a glass made of ice (resting on a bar of ice) while sitting on an ice stool.

-About the Author: David Douglas is a fantasy author and blogger, about to embark on a 3-month trip around the world.
-You can read more of his travel tales at http://traveldave.com, or find him on Facebook.
+About the Author: David Douglas is a fantasy author and blogger about to embark on a 3-month trip around the world.
+You can read more of his travel tales at http://traveldave.com or find him on Facebook.